The Four-Season Pantry

 Here we see Larisa with about a third of the 2011 peach harvest.
 We picked these early, just before a predicted hard frost that never actually happened.
 So we ended up moving these, along with a bunch more a couple of weeks later (before a REAL freeze) into the house for further ripening time.

 Here are some of the peaches indoors, gradually getting softer, a little sweeter, and more ripe.
-We selected the ripest ones for processing in the steam juicer about every other day, after a couple of weeks ripening time.
-I seem to remember that it took 8 steamer loads to get them all steam-juiced into 7+ gallons of pasteurized juice and two gallons of fruit leather.
-Not bad for the frozen North!
+We selected the ripest ones for processing in the steam juicer about every other day, after a couple of weeks post harvest time.
+It took about 8 steamer loads to get them all steam-juiced into 7+ gallons of pasteurized juice and two gallons of fruit leather.
+Not bad for Minnesota!

 2011 was a good year for apples too.
 Here Larisa is starting to harvest one of our two Gala trees on M7 root-stocks.
 These trees also drooped branches to the ground and obviously the trees should have been thinned in the spring.
 But fruit size remained pretty good.
 This variety filled about 4 insulated coolers with winter storage apples.